Search Engine Optimized Websites Built To Web Accessible Standards

 The fact is that millions of internet users have special needs and impairments that can make it difficult or even impossible for them to use certain types of websites.
 By designing your site with these challenges in mind, you can ensure that it’s welcoming to as many users as possible.

 While there are a lot of disabilities and conditions that can affect the way people use websites, let’s take a look at some of the most common categories of impairments.

 Issues with vision include a partial or total inability to see.
 It also includes people who struggle with color differentiation.

 Some users have a reduced ability to hear.

 Some people have difficulty with fine motor skills.
 Using a mouse is problematic for them.

 Conditions such as epilepsy can cause seizures that are often triggered by flashing lights or fast-moving website sliders.

 There are also many conditions that affect cognitive ability, such as dementia and dyslexia.

 Why We Use WordPress

-Everyday companies spend thousands of dollars on a website.
+Every day companies spend thousands of dollars on a website.
 Little do they know an expensive custom website is not always the best option.
 In fact, these expensive websites are often a search engine nightmare.
 Slow loading animation, video, and images are a few of the reasons websites don’t show up in search engines.
 In the modern-day world, websites must be accessible, fast, and mobile-friendly.
-They also need to be secure and backed-up, in the event of a data breach.
-Implementing SSL Certificates, as well as a backup and recovery system is critical to websites’ long term success.
+They also need to be secure and backed-up, up in the event of a data breach.
+Implementing SSL Certificates, as well as a backup and recovery system is critical to websites’ long-term success.